By Dietitian Jill Place

 Teaching you about leaky gut is my passion!
-So much that I now call myself “The Queen of Leaky Gut”, write blogs, and talk about it every week LIVE on Facebook.
+So much that I now call myself “The Good Gut Queen”, write blogs, and talk about it 5 days a week LIVE on Facebook.
 I now even have several crowns … including one made from AMETHYST!

 But seriously, 80% of us have leaky gut.
 And some of us don’t even have any symptoms.
 If you still don’t know what leaky gut is and why it’s so vital to heal it, read my article, What IS Leaky Gut?

 Wow … I’ve written a lot about what causes leaky gut.
 And you may be surprised about what else does next …

 Stress Causes as Much Gut Damage as Food, Drugs and Toxins

 A 2011 article from the Journal of Physiology of Pharmacology entitled “Stress and the Gut” explained it this way:

 … According to a definition given by H. Selye, stress is defined as an acute threat to the homeostasis of an organism …We conclude that 1) exposure to stress (especially chronic stress) is a major risk factor in the pathogenesis of different diseases of gastrointestinal tract including gastroesophageal reflux disease (GERD), peptic ulcer, functional dyspepsia,inflammatory bowel disease (IBD), irritable bowel disease (IBS),and other functional disorders of GI tract; 2) the dysregulation of brain-gut-axis plays a central role in the pathogenesis of stress-induced diseases; 3) Stress increases intestinal permeability,visceral sensitivity, alteration in GI-motility and leads to profound mast cell activation resulting in release of many proinflammatory mediators …